fishcus/KAP-manual/en/datasource/rdbms_datasource/README.md

 Kyligence Enterprise can connect RDBMS as data source through JDBC API.

+> This solution requires customization and is not recommended to use in production environment, please contact Kyligence Service Team if you want to adopt this.

 ### Environment Prerequisites

 In order to connect RDBMS as data source, following requirements are necessary: